3raxton/NoSleep/README.md

 ## Using Spicetify 1.2.1 or older?
 You can still use NoSleep!
 Check out [version 1.0 in the releases tab](https://github.com/3raxton/NoSleep/releases/tag/1.0).
 There you can download all the necessary files to install NoSleep to the older version of Spotify.

+## Using Spicetify 1.2.1 or newer?
+You can still use NoSleep!
+Check out [version 2.0 in the releases tab](https://github.com/3raxton/NoSleep/releases/tag/2.0).
+There you can download all the necessary files to install NoSleep to the newer version of Spotify.

 <br>

 ## Ideas